de2008de/java-tutorial/JavaBasics/AccessModifiers.md

 ```

-Default can be applied to class as well.
-A default class can only be acessed within the same package.
+We can apply the default access modifier to a class as well.
+A class with a default access modifier can only be accessed within the same package.

 ## Protected

-A protected field or method can be accessed within or outside the same package.
-If they are accessed outside the same package, they can only be accessed through **inheritance**.
+If we define a field or a method with a protected access modifier, we can access them within the same package.
+However, if we want to access them outside the same package, we need to access them through **inheritance**.

+We can access an **inherited** protected field or method within a child class.

 ```java
 package A;